eyestreet/analytics_goo/README.markdown

 In your environment.rb add the following:

-  # gem configuration
   config.gem "analytics_goo", :lib => "analytics_goo"

-You can use the gem in the same was above, or you can mix in some additional rails specific functionality that is shown below.
+You can call things  in the same way as above, or you can mix in some additional rails specific functionality that is shown below.
 In an intializer like config/initializers/analytics_goo.rb or in your appropriate environment.rb file

         AnalyticsGoo.config(:google_analytics,